 Josephus further described the pillage of Egypt.
 Archaeologists had already found evidence of this in rich Egyptian goods buried in Kushite tombs—but these opulent finds were thought to have been the result of trade.
 It was only with the tomb discovery in 2003 that two and two were put together—evidence that these Egyptian goods in the hands of Kushites constituted the spoils of war.

 According to Josephus, it was some time following this humiliating defeat that God inspired the Egyptians to choose the young prince Moses to lead the fight back—and that this led to a complete reversal of fortunes, with the stunning defeat of the Kushites.
 (Additionally, Egypt’s geographic dominance was necessary to fulfill the prophecy God made to Abraham of the Israelite oppression and Exodus, as in Genesis 15.)

-According to biblical chronology (as we recently explained here), Moses was born in the mid-1500s b.c.e., leading Israel out of Egypt in the following century (as an aside, this is also the period when Mose/Mosis was a common royal Egyptian name-element—recall the Egyptian princess named the Hebrew child Moses).
-This means that it was sometime in the late 1500s that we could expect to find Moses in his prime as a prince of Egypt.
+According to biblical chronology (as we recently explained here), Moses was born in the mid-late 1500s b.c.e., leading Israel out of Egypt in the following century.
+(As an aside, Mose/Mosis was a common royal Egyptian name-element at this time—recall the Egyptian princess named the Hebrew child Moses.)
+This means that it was sometime around the end of the 1500s that we could expect to find Moses in his prime as a prince of Egypt.